An article by Erik the Flutemaker

 Jan 1, 2017: Pastor Carlos writes about Sara and her son Danny, “Sara is 28 years old and very dear to us because of the trials that we found her in.
 Four years ago Sara's husband died in an accident.
 Her son, Danny, was born with a cerebral lesion.
 We asked her if she would want to re-marry and she said no, because she is caring for Danny full time, and because a man would not want her, thinking she would give him a child with disabilities.
 When we met her, she was sleeping on the floor with her son and we gave her a bed.
 She helps us as a cook at the farm once in a while.
 She presently lives in a very small house with 3 brothers and mother so there is very little room in this house.
-The town of Jalapa gave Sara a lot, where the older kids and staff are building her house."
+The town of Jalapa gave Sara a lot, where the older kids and staff and other volunteers are building her house."

 But Sara needed a roof and $1,587 was raised at Erik the flutemaker for Sara's roof and was sent Jan 1, 2017